Optimal Training of Mean Variance Estimation Neural Networks: The need for separate regularization

 In this section, we give a theoretical motivation for the need for a different regularisation of the parts of the network that give the mean and variance estimate.
-Intuitively this makes sense: there is no reason to assume that the mean function and the variance function are equally complex.
-If one is much more complex than the other, we do not want to regularize them the same way.
+The amount of regularization that is needed when estimating a function depends on the smoothness and there is no reason to assume that the mean function and the variance function are equally smooth.
+If one function is much smoother than the other, we should not regularize them the same way.
+For instance, in the case of homoscedastic additive noise, the variance function is a constant function, whereas the mean function is likely not.

-We can give a more rigorous argument by again analyzing a classical linear model.
+We can make this argument explicit for a classical linear model.
 We do this by considering two linear models that most closely resemble the scenario of an MVE network.
 The first model will estimate the mean while knowing the variance and the second model will estimate the log of the variance\footnote{An MVE network often uses an exponential transformation in the output of the variance neuron to ensure positivity.
 The network then learns the log of the variance.} while knowing the mean.
-Both models will generally have a different optimal regularization constant.
+Both models will in general have a different optimal regularization constant.
+All derivations for the properties of linear models used in this paper can be found in \citet{van2015lecture}.

+We acknowledge that a neural network is much more intricate than a linear model.
+However, since even for a simple linear model it is essential to have different regularization, the same applies to more complex models like neural networks that have a linear model as a special case.
+The empirical results that follow later corroborate this.

-\subsection{Scenario 1: Estimating the Mean With a Known Variance}
+\subsection{Scenario 1: Estimating the mean with a known variance}